 Civilian Ride-Along Program

-Sheriff Bowe has authorized a civilian ride-along program meant to give interested civilians a chance to experience a patrol shift first hand.
+Sheriff Short has authorized a civilian ride-along program meant to give interested civilians a chance to experience a patrol shift first hand.
 Contact the Patrol Division to inquire about it.